gabrielrinaldi/heroku-buildpack-ejson/README.md

 It's a fork of [Shopify's EJSON buildpack](https://github.com/Shopify/ejson) that exports secrets as environment variables on application start rather than writing to a JSON file when the slug is compiled.
-This avoids storing an unencrypted secrets file on disk.
+This avoids storing an unencrypted secrets file on disk and allows apps to continue fetching secrets from environment variables.

 ## Keys